-Effective as of the date of this prospectus, we have established a compensation committee of the board of directors, which consists of Kwong Yeow Liew, Ajay Rajpal, and Alexander Arrow, each of whom is an independent director under Nasdaq's listing standards.
+Effective as of the date of this prospectus, we will establish a compensation committee of the board of directors, which will consist of Kwong Yeow Liew, Ajay Rajpal, and Alexander Arrow, each of whom is an independent director under Nasdaq's listing standards.
 Alexander Arrow is the Chairperson of the compensation committee.
 The compensation committee's duties, which are specified in our Compensation Committee Charter, include, but are not limited to: